 - The company claims that payment via a loan scheme, job board points, pension scheme of refunded credit is not subject to tax and NI deductions.

-- You will be paid a small amount of your salary with the tax and NI deductions applied and the rest in something other than pay which will not be taxed.
+- You will be paid a small amount of your salary with the tax and NI deductions applied and the rest in something other than regular pay which will not be taxed.

 - The company claims that you can legally take home up to 90% of your salary after tax and NI deductions have been made.